-- · interest expensed and capitalized, including amortized premiums, discounts and capitalized expenses related to indebtedness; and - · an estimate of the interest within rental expenses.
+- · interest expensed and capitalized, including amortized premiums, discounts and capitalized expenses related to indebtedness; and - an estimate of the interest within rental expenses.

-The pro forma application of proceeds from the sale of notes in this offering to temporarily reduce borrowings outstanding under our revolving credit facility will not result in a change of ten percent or greater in the ratio of earnings to fixed charges.
+The pro forma application of proceeds from the sale of notes in this offering to reduce borrowings outstanding under our indebtedness as described herein will not result in a change of ten percent or greater in the ratio of earnings to fixed charges.